EC-BingChilling/Summer2023/chapter6.md

 Rationality:
 - each player wants to maximize their own payoff
-- each player actually succeds in selecting the optimal strategy
+- each player actually succeeds in selecting the optimal strategy

 In simple settings or with experienced players, the strategy seems reasonable.
 With complex games or with inexperienced players, it is less reasonable.